Family Communications

 Please see the Family Orientation Schedule for additional details.

 Is your student attending an early arrival program?
 Don’t worry!
-We host the same Family Orientation on Monday, August 21.
-The times will vary slightly.
-Please see the Monday Family Orientation schedule.
+We host the same Family Orientation on Monday, August 19.
+The times will vary slightly, but the schedule is available on our website.

 Attend a Sendoff with your Student!